badgersow/lock-error-snitch/README.md

 ## Lock error snitch

-Simple Java Agent to save you from StackOverflowErrors inside ReentrantLocks
+Simple Java Agent to log any Throwables inside ReentrantLocks

 #### TL;DR

-StackOverflowException inside lock/unlock methods
-* Will NOT corrupt lock instances
-* Stack trace will be logged for further investigation

-*Downside:* lock/unlock methods become slower
+Throwables inside lock/unlock methods will be logged even if they are caught and swallowed by user code.
+Mainly created for StackOverflowErrors.

 *Warning:* this agent loads javassist.
 Please make sure its version is compatible with your application.